Investor brief · Confidential · 2026

 Full-stack application live at colonial-os.com — React + FastAPI + Postgres on Hetzner, white-labeled for the design partner.

 The window is open.
-It will not stay open.
+But not for long.

 Frontier AI models crossed the extraction quality threshold in 2024 — reliable enough to be useful on day one, correctable enough to compound continuously.
-The window to build a proprietary correction dataset before a well-funded incumbent enters this space is open.
-It will not stay open indefinitely.
+The window to build a proprietary self-improving correction dataset before a well-funded incumbent enters this space is open.
+The pain point is too large for it to stay open for long.

 The technology is ready